 Willie popped more peanuts in his mouth.
 "Should I pretend to know what that means?"

 "It means you wait 'till the time is right.
-Good things come to those who wait, lad, and this woman is rich.
-We can take her for a bundle."
+Good things come to those who wait, boy-o, and this woman is rich; we can take her for a bundle."

-"What kinda dirt ya got on this old broad?"
+"What kinda dirt ya got on the old broad?"

 "Never mind, you needn't be concerned with that."
 Willie slumped in his chair; Jason was keeping secrets again.
 "Look, we have to play our cards very carefully or this whole deal could go south."